 What makes this Red Beans and Rice Dish New Orleans Style

-Today, in most cases depending on preference, the beans seasoned with that holy Cajun Trinity (celery, onions, and bell peppers) are cooked down to almost paste-like.
-Slow and seemingly all-day simmering with bay leaf, fresh thyme and spices like pepper, salt, paprika, and cayenne render aromatic bliss.
+Today, in most cases depending on preference, the beans seasoned with that holy Cajun Trinity (celery, onions, and bell peppers) and cooked down to almost paste-like after slow and seemingly all-day simmering to render aromatic bliss.

 Red Beans and Rice Cooking Tips